atselvan/atselvan.github.io/docs/tools/jenkins/access-control-rbac.md

 * **user** : The user role has the privilege to login to Jenkins to a blank Jenkins UI.

-`
+!!! note

-PS: Without the Job/Create privilege being assigned to the user role at the root level users will not be able to create items inside their folders as well, hence this privilege is granted.
+    Without the Job/Create privilege being assigned to the user role at the root level users will not be able to create items inside their folders as well, hence this privilege is granted.
-`

 * **dev-user** : This role has a slightly elevated privilege than the user role to build jobs etc.